caramelredo/docker-jupyter-mongodb-pyspark/README.md

 - download/pull repo into a folder
 - right click on folder to open in terminal
+- open Docker Desktop (download if you don't have it)
 - enter "docker-compose up"
 - enter "docker compose logs jupyter | Select-String "token"" to get jupyter notebook link